 In an effort to engage employees in training, companies often focus on making their courses fun and interactive and forget about the essence.
-That is, they forget to align training objectives with business objectives.
+That is, they forget to align training goals with business strategy.

-From teamwork skills to COI compliance, training should first and foremost serve your business goals.
+From teamwork skills to compliance, training should first and foremost serve your business goals and strategy.
 What do you want to accomplish?
 How can employee training get you there?
 When you put pen down to paper to write your training goals, remember one phrase: eyes on the prize.

-The 7-step strategy to align training goals with business objectives
+7 steps to align training goals with business strategy

 Aligning training to business needs has a positive impact on the organization.
 And the better the organization does, the more its employees benefit from a stable job, year-end bonuses, and career advancement opportunities.
 Fortunately, all of this can be accomplished with a 7-step, rinse-and-repeat strategy.
 Almost as easy as 1-2-3!